There are three types of hearing loss, sensorineural, conductive or mixed.

 Most audiograms will contain a key to all the audiometric symbols.

-There is some uncertainty about the degree of hearing loss associated with different forms of OM, but it is generally agreed that children with OM with effusion (persistent or recurrent), or a perforation (wet or dry) for more than three months are likely to suffer from significant hearing loss and should be referred to an audiologist and an ear, nose and throat (ENT) specialist.
+There is some uncertainty about the degree of hearing loss associated with different forms of OM, but it is generally agreed that children with persistent OME, recurrent AOM or a perforation (wet or dry) for more than three months are likely to suffer from significant effects of hearing loss and should be referred to an audiologist and an ear, nose and throat (ENT) specialist.
 A hearing loss of 35dB or more in the better ear is considered disabling, but even a loss of 20dB occurring during speech development and early schooling may have negative social and educational consequences.